-(retrieve (?x ?R ?y) (and (get-role-types ?x ?R ?y) (min-cardinality ?x ?R 1) (A-link ?x ?y)))

-i.e., provided that A-links have been defined on DOLCE-Lite+ classes (i.e. that WN synsets ?x ?y are subsumed by DOLCE-Lite+ classes), the relation "get-role-types" will hold for all the relations in DOLCE-Lite+ that are applicable to those classes, with a cardinality $\geq$ 1.
+(retrieve (?x ?R ?y) (and (get-role-types ?x ?R ?y) (min-cardinality ?x ?R 1) (A-link ?x ?y))) i.e., provided that A-links have been defined on DOLCE-Lite+ classes (i.e. that WN synsets ?x ?y are subsumed by DOLCE-Lite+ classes), the relation "get-role-types" will hold for all the relations in DOLCE-Lite+ that are applicable to those classes, with a cardinality≥1.
 For example, given the previous example (2) of A-link, the classifier uses some of the DOLCE-Lite+ axioms to suggest the right conceptual relation.
-In fact, the WordNet synset art\exhibition#1 is a (indirect) sub-class of the DOLCE class "unitary collection", a category for which the following axiom holds:
+In fact, the WordNet synset $art_exhibition\#1$ is a (indirect) sub-class of the DOLCE class "unitary collection", a category for which the following axiom holds:

-$\forall x. \text{Unitary}\\text{Collection}(x) \rightarrow \exists y. \text{Physical}\\text{Object}(y) \land \text{Member}(x,y)$
+$\forall x. \text{ Unitary_Collection}(x) \rightarrow \exists y. \text{ Physical_Object}(y) \land \text{Member}(x,y)$

-Furthermore, since painting#1 is a (indirect) sub-class of "physical object", and the axiom holds with a cardinality $\geq 1$ , the classifier can propose the correct relation and axiom.
+Furthermore, since painting#1 is a (indirect) sub-class of "physical object", and the axiom holds with a cardinality≥1, the correct relation and axiom are guessed.

-In other cases, ABox-1 retrieves relations that are questionable.
+In other cases, ABox-1 does not retrieve an existing appropriate relation.
 For example, given: